casbloem/vue-luxon/readme.md

-There are some useful filters available.
+There are also some other useful filters available:

 ### luxonFormat